z-shell/docs/wiki/zi/01-introduction/Introduction.md

 ```

 Content of ice-modifier is simply put into `"…"`, `'…'`, or `$'…'`.
 No
-need for `":"` after ice-mod name (although it's allowed, so as the equal sign
+need for `":"` after the ice-mod name (although it's allowed, so as the equal sign
 `=`, so e.g. `pick="init.zsh"` or `pick=init.zsh` are being correctly
 recognized).
 This way editors like `vim` and `emacs` and also
 `zsh-users/zsh-syntax-highlighting` and `z-shell/F-Sy-H` will